ReadAlongs/SoundSwallower/README.md

     sudo cmake --build --target install

-Note that this isn't terribly useful as there is no command-line frontend.
+Note that this isn't terribly useful as there is no command-line frontend, and shared libraries are not built by default (pass `-DBUILD_SHARED_LIBS=ON` if you insist).
 You probably want to target JavaScript or Python.

 Installing the Python module and CLI
 ------------------------------------